Chris Horner

-Christopher Brandon Horner (born October 23, 1971) is an American retired professional road racing cyclist, who rode professionally between 1996 and 2019, and is the most recent American rider to win a Grand Tour.
+Christopher Brandon Horner (born October 23, 1971) is an American retired professional road racing cyclist, who rode professionally between 1996 and 2019.

 A current resident of Bend, Oregon, Horner dominated the American road racing scene by winning the points standings in the 2002, 2003 and 2004 USA Cycling National Racing Calendar.
 He won the Vuelta a España in 2013, becoming the oldest winner of any of cycling's grand tours in the process.

 Racing career

 PAA–NutraFig (1995–96)

 Horner turned professional in 1995 with the PAA–NutraFig team.
 He captured his first major victory in a stage win of the Tour DuPont in 1996.